-In 2021, your marketing efforts should be oriented towards Millennials and Generation Zers.
+In the coming year, your marketing efforts should be oriented towards Millennials and Generation Zers.
 These two generations are distinguished by their unique experiences across the last four decades, with COVID-19 creating the most drastic overturn in their consumer expectations.

 This gap represents a huge opportunity for member-based organizations.

-As you develop programs for your association, conduct member research, and identify the behavioral patterns of young professionals – you have likely noticed significant shifts between 2020 to 2021.
+As you develop programs for your association, conduct member research, and identify the behavioral patterns of young professionals – you have likely noticed significant shifts since the pandemic began.

 This 2020 report conducted by Community Brands found that:

 - 51% of members described their association as more significant to them post-pandemic

 - 74% of members say they would find the means to pay all required membership dues (even if their employer did not contribute).